cmr927/myFlix-client/README.md

 - process

 ## Server-Side (backend) API
-myFlix interacts with [myFlix API](https://github.com/cmr927/myflix), a custom API that contains all data relevant to the myFlix app, including information about movies, titles, descriptions, genres, directors, images, features, users, and more.
+MyFlix interacts with [MyFlix API](https://github.com/cmr927/myflix), a custom API that contains all data relevant to the MyFlix app, including information about movies, titles, descriptions, genres, directors, images, features, users, and more.
 Please refer to the API Documentation above for information on API endpoints and data formats.

 ## Authentication
 This API uses JWT for authentication.
 All endpoints require a valid JWT token in the Authorization header.